mobify/workshop--adaptivejs-components/README.md

 </div>
 ```

-Now refresh your preview in the browser and observe the new styles!
+Refresh your preview in the browser and observe the new styles!

-So, it is worth noting that we are not limited to writing CSS for just "themes" of course.
+It is worth noting that we are not limited to writing CSS for just "themes".
 This is also the place for where you customize the look and feel of the component to make it match the design of your project!
 This is true for the component itself and any sub-components.

 Add the following in `_card-theme.scss`, just before the `.c-card.c--brand` CSS block: